StivinTaesoo/Celo-with-echidna/README.md

 In simple terms, this contract implements the ERC-20 interface and allows users to transfer tokens, approve other addresses to spend tokens, and transfer tokens from one address to another.

-Next we will write a test script to test the contract using Echidna.
+Next, we will write a test script to test the contract using Echidna.

 ## Testing the Contract using Echidna